odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 First we have to create a **private key** for signature creation and a **public key** for verification.
 This means that it's fine to distribute your public key.
 However, the private key should remain secret.

-Generate the private key with this OpenSSL command and enter a password:
+Generate the private key with this OpenSSL command (enter a password):

 ```
 openssl genrsa -aes256 -out private.pem 4096